Johann Adolf Hasse Museum

 Are there restrooms and cafes?

-Facilities such as restrooms are typically available within the museum.
-For dining options, visitors may need to explore nearby cafes or restaurants.
+Facilities such as restrooms may be available within the museum.
+Additionally, consider looking for nearby cafes or restaurants for refreshments.

 What should I wear?